goelgargi/portfolio_app/README.md

 I build a prtfolio app using flutter.
 Here are some screenshots of the screens in the application.
+~~ Refer to the screenshots folders in the repository to view the screenshots of the application. ~~

+The home page of the app has links to navigate to the projects page and to connect to me via LinkedIn.

+The projects page lists down the projects made by me.
+On clicking on the project title, the github repository of the project opens up.

+The icon of the app is also modified.

 ## Getting Started